kevnlliu/kevnlliu/README.md

 I am currently learning C++, web development, and a little about hardware

-I'm open to collaborating and meeting new people, so feel free to pm me anytime!
+I'm open to collaborating and meeting new people, so feel free to email me at kevnnliu@gmail.com anytime!

 Also feel free to check out my [linkedin](https://www.linkedin.com/in/kevin-liu-b0b45b233)